ryanmcgrath/twython/README.rst

 Notes
 -----
+* Twython (as of 2.7.0) is currently in the process of ONLY supporting Twitter v1.1 endpoints and deprecating all v1 endpoints!
+Please see the `Twitter API Documentation <https://dev.twitter.com/docs/api/1.1>`_ to help migrate your API calls!

 * As of Twython 2.0.0, we have changed routes for functions to abide by the `Twitter Spring 2012 clean up <https://dev.twitter.com/docs/deprecations/spring-2012>`_ Please make changes to your code accordingly.